wazers/wme-streetviewavailability/README.md

 # WME Street View Availability
-WME userscript that shows the availability of Street View imagery.
-This was quickly thrown together and is still very much in beta, but the basics are there.
+WME userscript that shows where you can expect to find Street View imagery.
+The information provided is quite basic, but this is all that is readily available to show.

 ## How to use